angelalchen3/Wine-Price-Linear-Regression-Model/README.md

 ## 📬 Contact

-If you’d like to discuss the project or have feedback, feel free to connect!
+If you’d like to discuss the repo or have feedback, feel free to connect!